EvotecIT/PSWriteHTML/readme.md

 JSZip and PDFMake are not downloaded as part of this package.
 They fail to import properly hence they are not bundled as one minified version.

-### Additionally separatly following JS frameowrks are loaded:
+### Additionally separately following JS frameworks are loaded:

 - [x] Downloaded from https://github.com/Stuk/jszip
     - [x] JSZip Required for the Excel HTML5 export button.v2.5.0